usensys/usensys/README.md

 Energy Models**, also called **Reference Energy System Models** or **Capacity Expansion Models** (particularly in the context of the electric power sector).
-USENSYS optimizes the long-term development of the energy system, considering various technologies, resources, and policy options.
-Its primary objective is to determine the optimal capacity expansion of technologies while accounting for the current state of the system, resource, and policy constraints.
+USENSYS optimizes the long-term development of the energy system considering alternative technological options, available resources, and policy options.
+Its primary objective is to determine the cost-optimal capacity expansion of technological chains while accounting for the current state of the system, resource- and policy-constraints.

-The **usensys** package provides an R interface for this model, offering functions to either design new versions of the model or utilize a pre-configured one.
+The **usensys** package provides an R interface for this model, offering functions to either design new versions or utilize a pre-configured one.
 It enables users to set up inputs for scenarios, run simulations, and analyze outcomes.
-This framework can be particularly useful for **academic researchers** and **consultants** specializing in energy systems and policy analysis.
-The R interface is especially beneficial for those familiar with R, as it integrates seamlessly with existing data analysis and visualization tools. \[*Native Python and Julia interfaces with equivalent features are under consideration*.\]
+This framework can be particularly useful for **academic researchers** and **consultants** specializing in energy systems and policy analysis, who is familiar with R, as it integrates seamlessly with existing data analysis and visualization tools.

-**usensys** package is an R-interface to the model with a set of functions to design the model or use ready to use version, set up the data, run the model, analyze the results with The model is designed to be used for policy analysis, scenario analysis, and long-term planning of the energy system.
-The model is based on the open-source R-package [**energyRt**](www.energyrt.org) and is designed to be used in combination with other R-packages for data analysis, visualization, and optimization.
+\[*Native Python and Julia interfaces with equivalent features are under consideration*.\]

 ### Motivation